activeadmin/activeadmin/README.md

 gem 'inherited_resources', github: 'activeadmin/inherited_resources'
 ```

-If something isn't working for you please report it on [#4177](https://github.com/activeadmin/activeadmin/issues/4177).

 ### 0.6.x

 The plan is to follow [semantic versioning](http://semver.org/) as of 1.0.0.
 The 0.6.x line will